-If the Underwriter sells more shares than the total number set forth in the table above, we have granted to the Underwriter an overallotment option, exercisable for forty-five (45) days from the date of this prospectus, to purchase up to additional Shares of common stock at the public offering price for the Shares less the underwriting discount.
-To the extent such option is exercised, the Underwriter must purchase the full amount of Shares subject to the over-allotment option.
-Any Shares issued or sold under such option will be issued and sold on the same terms and conditions as the other Shares that are the subject of this offering.
+If the Underwriter sells more Shares than the total number set forth in the table above, we have granted to the Underwriter an overallotment option, exercisable for forty-five (45) days from the date of this prospectus, to purchase up to 2,666,666 additional shares (the "Option Shares") of common stock at a price per share of \$0.90, less the underwriting discount.
+The over-allotment option may be exercised by the Underwriter as to all (at any time) or any part (from time to time) of the Option Shares.